Slackadays/Clipboard/README.md

 <br>

-Debug a flaky GUI system by disabling its integration with Clipboard.
+Debug a flaky GUI system by disabling its integration with CB.

 ```sh
 $ CLIPBOARD_NOGUI=1 cb show